期待 vs 現実 | Expectations vs Reality ヨハネの福音書15章18~16:33 John 15:18-16:33

 But identifying publicly as a Christian, gathering with a church, and speaking the gospel… that’s when you might suffer on account of [Jesus’] name.

-Post-World War II Romania was communist and promoted atheism.
+Post-World War IIRomania was communist and promoted atheism.

 The government fiercely persecuted anyone who preached about Jesus.